bongiozzo/musica_mustdie/output/band_vader.md

 # Vader

+Poland's Brutal Death Metal

+## Дискография

+### "The Ultimate Incantation" 1992, Death Metal

+1. Creation (Intro)
+2. Dark Age
+3. Vicious Circle
+4. The Crucified Ones
+5. Final Massacre
+6. Testimony
+7. Reign Carrion
+8. Chaos
+9. One Step To Salvation
+10.Demon`s Wind
+11.Decapitated Saints
+12.Breath Of Centuries

+ Peter - Vocals,Guitar
+ China - Guitar
+ Jackie - Bass
+ Doc - Drums

+All Music & Lyrics By VADER.
+Produced By Paul Johnson.
+Recorded At Rhythm Studio,England.

+(p)&(c) 1992 EARACHE Records

+### "De Profundis" 1995, Death Metal

+1. Silent Empire
+2. An Act Of Darkness
+3. Blood Of Kings
+4. Incarnation
+5. Sothis
+6. Revolt
+7. Of Moon, Blood, Dream And Me
+8. Vision And The Voice
+9. Reborn In Flames

+Produced By VADER & Adam Toczko.
+Engineered By Adam Toczko & Tom Bonarowski.
+Mastered By Grzogorz Piwkowski
+Recorded & mixed At Modern Sound Studio
+Cover Artwork By Wes Benscoter

+Doc - Drums
+Shamboi - Bass
+Peter - Guitars, Vocals
+China - Guitars

+(P)c 1996 SYSTEM SHOCK Records

+### "An Act of Darkness" 1995, Death Metal

+1. I Feel You
+2. An Act Of Darkness

+(p)(c) 1996 SYSTEM SHOCK IR-C-059

+### "Future of the Past" 1996, Death Metal

+1. Outbreak Of Evil (SODOM)
+2. Flag Of Hate (KREATOR)
+3. Storm Of Stress (TERRORIZER)
+4. Death Metal (POSSESSED)
+5. Fear Of Napalm (TERRORIZER)
+6. Merciless Death (DARK ANGEL)
+7. Dethroned Emperor (CELTIC FROST)
+8. Silent Scream (SLAYER)
+9. We Are The League (ANTI-NOWHERE LEAGUE)
+10.I.F.Y.
+(DEPECHE MODE)
+11.Black Sabbath (BLACK SABBATH)

+"We'd like to deidcate this album to the bands which inspired us in the very beginning..."
+Peter

+Engineered By Andy Bomba & Tom Bonarowski.
+Mastered By Greg Piwkowski
+Recorded & Mixed At Selani Studio.
+Cover Artwork By Krzystof Iwin.

+Doc - Drums
+Shamboi - Bass
+Peter - Guitars, Vocals
+China - Guitars

+(P)c 1997 SYSTEM SHOCK Records

+### "Black to the Blind" 1997, Death Metal

+1. Heading for Internal Darkness (Frelik/Wiwczarak)
+2. The Innermost Ambience (Wasilewski/Wiwczarak)
+3. Carnal (Wasilewski/Wiwczarak)
+4. Fractal Light (Frelik/Wiwczarak)
+5. True Names (Frelik/Wiwczarak)
+6. The Beast Raping (Wiasilewski/Wiwczarak)
+7. Foetus God (Wiasilewski/Wiwczarak)
+8. The Red Passage (Wiasilewski/Wiwczarak)
+9. Distant Dream (Krajewski/Wiwczarak)
+10. Black to the Blind (Wasilewski/Wiwczarak)

+### "Reborn in Chaos" 1997, Death Metal

+1. From Beynond/Intro
+2. Chaos
+3. Vicious Circle
+4. Breath of Centuries
+5. Intro
+6. The Final Massacre
+7. Reign-Carrion
+8. Intro
+9. Decaptitaded Saints
+10. Reborn in Flames
+11. The Final Massacre
+12. The Wrath

+### "Kingdom" 1998, Death Metal

+1.   - 24:35
+2. Creatures of Light and Darkness (Frelik/Wiwezarek) - 3:21
+3. Breath of Centuries (Wasilewski/Wiwezarek) - 4:34
+4. Kingdom (Krajewski/Wiwezarek) - 3:05
+5. Anamnesis (Wasilewski/Wiwezarek) - 3:05
+6. Inhuman Disaster Mix [*] (Frelik/Wiwezarek) - 7:17
+7. For Internal Darkness/Quicksilver Blood...
+(Wasilewski/Wiwezarek) - 7:23

+### "Litany" 2000, Death Metal

+1. Wings (Frelik/Wiwczarek) - 3:11
+2. The One Made of Dreams (Frelik/Wiwczarek) - 1:49
+3. Xeper (Frelik/Wiwczarek) - 4:01
+4. Litany (Frelik/Wiwczarek) - 3:01
+5. Cold Demons (Wiwczarek) - 3:11
+6. The Calling (Frelik/Wiwczarek) - 3:10
+7. North (Frelik/Wiwczarek) - 1:36
+8. Forwards to Die !!!
+(Wiwczarek) - 1:38
+9. A World of Hurt (Frelik/Wiwczarek) - 1:52
+10. Red Dunes [*] (Wiwczarek) - 1:12
+11. Lord of Desert [*] (Frelik/Wiwczarek) - 1:59
+12. The Word Made Flesh (Frelik/Wiwczarek) - 2:48
+13. The Final Massacre (Frelik/Wiwczarek) - 4:32

+### "Reign Forever World" 2001, Death Metal

+1. Reign Forever World (Szurminski/Wiwczarek) - 4:01
+2. Frozen Paths (Szurminski/Wiwczarek) - 2:13
+3. Privilege of Gods (Szurminski/Wiwczarek) - 4:54
+4. Total Desaster (Destruction) - 3:10
+5. Rapid Fire (Priest) - 3:20
+6. Freezing Moon (Mayhem [1]) - 5:42
+7. North [live] (Frelik/Wiwczarek) - 2:13
+8. Forward to Die!
+(Wiwmczarek) - 2:11
+9. Creature of Light and Darkness [live] (Frelik/Wiwczarek) - 3:09
+10. Carnal [live] (Wasilewski/Wiwczarek) - 2:33

+### "Revelations" 2002, Death Metal

+1. Epitaph
+2. The Nomad
+3. Wolftribe
+4. Whisper
+5. When Darkness Calls
+6. Torch of War
+7. The Code
+8. Lukewarm Race
+9. Revelation of Black Moses

+Produced by Piotr Wiwczarek
+Engineered by Piotr Јukaszewski
+Recorded & mixed at Red Studio, Gdaсsk, February / March 2002 Premastered & mastered by Bartek Kuџniak at Studio 333, Czкstochowa

+Peter (guitars, vocals)
+Doc (drums)
+Mauser (guitars)
+Simon (bass)

+### "More Vision And The Voice (dvd)" 2002, Death Metal

+Omen (intro)
+Sothis
+Distant Dream
+Silent Empire
+Blood Of Kingu
+Black To The Blind
+Reborn In Flames
+Carnal
+Dark Age
+Kingdom
+Foetus God
+Black Sabbath
+Red Passage

+Видео:
+- Incarnated
+- Kingdom
+- Cold Demons

+Видеозаписи с No Mercy Festivals 2001:
+Intro / Dark Age
+Crucified Ones
+Carnal
+Wings
+Red Passage
+Intro / Xeper
+Cold Demons
+Blood Of Kingu

+Биография
+Интервью с Peter
 Дискография
-"The Ultimate Incantation" 1992, Death Metal
-"De Profundis" 1995, Death Metal
-"An Act of Darkness" 1995, Death Metal
-"Future of the Past" 1996, Death Metal
-"Black to the Blind" 1997, Death Metal
-"Reborn in Chaos" 1997, Death Metal
-"Kingdom" 1998, Death Metal
-"Litany" 2000, Death Metal
-"Reign Forever World" 2001, Death Metal
-"Revelations" 2002, Death Metal
-"More Vision And The Voice (dvd)" 2002, Death Metal "Blood [EP]" 2003, Death Metal
-"The Beast" 2004, Death Metal
-"The Art Of War [EP]" 2005, Death Metal
-"Impressions in Blood" 2006, Death Metal
-"And Blood Was Shed In Warsaw (DVD)" 2007, Death Metal "XXV" 2008, Death Metal
-"Necropolis" 2009, Death Metal
-"Welcome To The Morbid Reich" 2011, Death Metal
-"Go to Hell (single)" 2014, Death Metal
-"Tibi Et Igni" 2014, Death Metal
-"Future Of The Past II - Hell In The East" 2015, Death Metal "Iron Times (EP)" 2016, Death Metal
-"Empire" 2016, Death Metal
+Фотогалерея
+и др.

+### "Blood [EP]" 2003, Death Metal

+### "The Beast" 2004, Death Metal

+01. Intro
+02. Dark Transmission
+03. Firebringer
+04. The Sea Came In At Last
+05. I Shall Prevail
+06. The Zone
+07. Insomnia
+08. Apopheniac
+09. Choices
+10. Stranger In the Mirror (Japanese bonus track)

+### "The Art Of War [EP]" 2005, Death Metal

+1. Para Bellum
+2. This Is The War
+3. Lead Us !!!
+4. Banners On The Wind
+5. What Colour Is Your Blood?
+6. Death In Silence
+7. This Is The War (video)

+### "Impressions in Blood" 2006, Death Metal

+1. Between Day and Night
+2. ShadowsFear
+3. As Heavens Collide...
+4. Helleluyah!!!
+(God is Dead)
+5. Field of Heads
+6. Predator
+7. Warlords
+8. Red Code
+9. Amongst the Ruins
+10. They Live!!!
+11. The Book
+12. Raining Blood (japan bonus)

+### "And Blood Was Shed In Warsaw (DVD)" 2007, Death Metal

+### "XXV" 2008, Death Metal

+### "Necropolis" 2009, Death Metal

+1. Devilized 03:19
+2. Rise of the Undead 03:52
+3. Never Say My Name 02:01
+4. Blast 01:50
+5. The Seal 02:10
+6. Dark Heart 02:59
+7. Impure 03:40
+8. Summoning the Future 01:05
+9. Anger 02:14
+10. We Are The Horde 03:10
+11. When the Sun Drowns in Dark 07:06
+Bonus:
+12) Black Metal (03:13)
+(Venom cover w/ guest Bart Krysiuk from HERMH)
+13) Fight Fire With Fire (04:05)
+(Metallica cover w/ guest Maciek Taff from ROOTWATER, BLACK RIVER)

+Line-up :
+Piotr "Peter" Wiwczarek - Vocals, Guitar
+Wacіaw "Vogg" Kieіtyka - Guitar
+Tomasz "Reyash" Rejek - Bass
+Paweі "Paul" Jaroszewicz - Drums

+Recorded at Hertz Studio in Bialystok, Poland with the Wieslawski Bros.
+Mixed by Tue Madsen at Antfarm Studio in Denmark.
+Cover art by Jacek Wisniewski.

+Bonus DVD: "To Live!!!"
+Track List:
+1) Crucified Ones
+2) Black To The Blind
+3) The Epitaph
+4) Carnal
+5) Wings
+6) This Is The War
+7) Lead Us!!!

+The bonus DVD features a part of a charity show for Covan (Decapitated) the band played on April 26 in Krakow.
+The show recorded by 5 cameras, dynamic editing and HD quality - all that made by Inbornmedia Company from Wroclaw.

+### "Welcome To The Morbid Reich" 2011, Death Metal

+1. Ultima Thule  00:49
+2. Return to the Morbid Reich  03:26
+3. The Black Eye  04:12
+4. Come and See My Sacrifice  04:44
+5. Only Hell Knows  02:13
+6. I Am Who Feasts Upon Your Soul  04:50
+7. Don't Rip the Beast's Heart Out  03:58
+8. I Had a Dream…  03:02
+9. Lord of Thorns  02:38
+10. Decapitated Saints  02:41
+11. They Are Coming…  01:46
+12. Black Velvet and Skulls of Steel  03:19

+Limited edition digipak and iTunes edition have the following two bonus tracks:

+13. Troops Of Tomorrow (The Vibrators cover) [04:56]
+14. Raping The Earth (Extreme Noise Terror cover) [01:54]

+### "Go to Hell (single)" 2014, Death Metal

+1. Where Angels Weep  02:19
+2. Triumph of Death  03:55

+### "Tibi Et Igni" 2014, Death Metal

+1. Go to Hell  04:36
+2. Where Angels Weep  02:18  3
+3. Armada on Fire  03:50
+4. Triumph of Death  03:45
+5. Hexenkessel  05:28
+6. Abandon All Hope  02:23
+7. Worms of Eden  03:34
+8. The Eye of the Abyss  06:45
+9. Light Reaper  04:28
+10. The End  04:55

+Recorded between December 2013 and February 2014 at Hertz Studio in Bialystok, Poland.

+ Digipak bonus tracks:
+ 11. Necropolis (4:15)
+ 12. Des Satans neue Kleider (Das Ich cover) (4:44)

+ Bonus 7“ vinyl version:
+ Side A: 01.
+Necropolis
+ Side B: 01.
+Przeklкty Na Wieki (Cursed Eternally) (6:36)

+### "Future Of The Past II - Hell In The East" 2015, Death Metal

+01. Ostatni Diakon (Exorcist cover)
+02. Noc Demona (Ghost cover)
+03. Necronomicon (Imperator cover)
+04. Totalni Destrukce (Krabathor cover)
+05. Sen Schizofrenika (Markiz De Sade cover)
+06. The Beginning Of Darkness (Merciless Death cover)
+07. Ostatni Sakrament (Scarecrow cover)
+08. No Return (Slashing Death cover)
+09. Czas Apokalipsy (Slaughter cover)
+10. Necromaniac (Thanatos cover)
+11. Czarny Anio&#322; (Thrasher Death cover)
+12. Wyrocznia (Kat cover)

+### "Iron Times (EP)" 2016, Death Metal

+### "Empire" 2016, Death Metal

+01. Angels of Steel
+02. Tempest
+03. Prayer to the God of War
+04. Iron Reign
+05. No Gravity
+06. Genocidius
+07. The Army-Geddon
+08. Feel My Pain
+09. Parabellum
+10. Send Me Back to Hell

 ## Отношения с другими группами